DanZinagri/NicheD20_Quartz/content/Classes/Hybrid/Magus/_index.md

 In addition the magus learns to further hone their capabilities in combat, electing to embrace a single style of combat.
 The magus selects a single Spellblade Focus.
 If this is the magus’s first level in a martial class he gains the associated stance as a bonus feat, and if this is the magus’s first level in a casting class he gains associated affinity as a bonus talent.

-For a complete listing of spellblade focus, see [[Spellblade Focus|Spellblade Focus]]
+For a complete listing of spellblade focus, see [Druidic Realms](./Spellblade%20Focus/Druidic%20Realms.md)
 ## Mystic Combat (Su)

 At 2nd level, a magus may reduce the AP cost any spell which normally requires a 4 AP or less to cast by 2 AP (minimum 1 AP), but may only target himself with any spell cast in this manner.
 When casting in this way the magus does not provoke attacks of opportunity for casting.
 The magus may use this ability once per day for each level of magus he possesses.